desimealsnow/Potluck/apps/server/INTEGRATED_LOCATION_SEARCH_README.md

 ---

 The integrated location-based search provides a powerful, unified interface for event discovery while maintaining backward compatibility and performance.
 Users can seamlessly search by location, discover public events, or manage their personal events through a single, intuitive endpoint.

+## 🔔 Notifications (Recent Changes)
+- Nearby notifications are triggered on event publish.
+- Service reads coordinates from `locations.latitude/longitude` for the event’s `location_id`.
+- Fixed search radius of 25km is used by default (configurable in service code).
+- Uses `find_nearby_users_for_latlon(lat, lon, radius_km)` to find eligible users based on their `user_profiles.home_geog` and discoverability settings.
+- Added verbose logs under `[Notifications]` for start, event lookup, coordinates+radius, RPC count, and insert results to aid troubleshooting.